mark-me/mark-me.github.io/_pages/tutorials/kmeans.md

 published: false
 ---

-k-Means clustering is one of the techniques that make sense of large clouds of observations by grouping them.
+k-Means clustering is one of the techniques that make sense of large samples of observations by grouping them on similar behaviour.
+For example, we have the idea that we can group customers by the kinds of articles they buy.
+In cluster analysis terms this means we want to see if we can group customers by similarity.

 # Data preparation

-When the data we choose to cluster
+## Distance

+If we want to group customers by similarity, we need a measure(s) of their similarity; in the statistics field the reverse of similarity is used: distance measures.
+There are

+* Hamming distances: the number of positions between two strings of equal length at which the corresponding symbols are different.

 # Determining clusterability